 One of the biggest obstacles facing change management professionals and project leaders is the threat of too much change.
 We call this change saturation, and overcoming it requires a focused approach.

 Change saturation occurs when there is so much change going on that it negatively impacts individuals and the organization.
 This typically occurs because no one in the organization keeps a "portfolio" view of all the change efforts underway.
 When a project team focuses exclusively on their particular business opportunity or challenge, they do not see how their change effort collides with other changes underway.
-Although Project Management Offices (PMOs) are making headway in project portfolio management, the work here is typically limited to inventorying projects and their associated technical details.
-They fail to create the necessary portfolio view of the collective or cumulative impact of all the changes.
-Given the ever-increasing amount of change in organizations—including frequency, size and breadth of impact— they are often faced with too much change.

 Change saturation is a function of two variables: change capacity and change disruption.
 It is a function a supply and demand.
 How much change can a group or organization handle versus how much change is currently happening.
 Consider a bucket of water.
 The size of the bucket represents change capacity, while the amount of water in the bucket (and being added to the bucket) represents change disruption.
 When change disruption is greater than change capacity, an organization faces change saturation.